Causal inference methods for combining randomized trials and observational studies: a review: Application: Effect of Tranexamic Acid

 \section{Application: Effect of Tranexamic Acid}

 To illustrate the methodological question of combining experimental and observational data and demonstrate some of the previously discussed methods, we consider an open medical question about major trauma patients.

-We focus on trauma patients suffering from a traumatic brain injury (TBI)\modif{: brain damage caused by a blow or jolt to the head.}

-Tranexamic acid (TXA) is an antifibrinolytic agent that limits excessive bleeding, commonly given to surgical patients.
+We focus on trauma patients suffering from a traumatic brain injury (TBI)\modif{: brain damage caused by a blow or jolt to the head.} Tranexamic acid (TXA) is an antifibrinolytic agent that limits excessive bleeding, commonly given to surgical patients.
 Previous clinical trials showed that TXA decreases mortality in patients with traumatic \emph{extracranial} bleeding \citep{crash2}.
 Such prior result raises the possibility that it might also be effective in TBI, because \emph{intracranial} hemorrhage is common in TBI patients\modif{, with risks of raised intracranial pressure, brain herniation, and death.} Therefore the aim here is to assess the potential decrease of mortality in patients with intracranial bleeding when using TXA.
 To answer \modif{this question}, we have at our disposal both an RCT, \textit{CRASH-3}, and an observational study, the \textit{Traumabase}.
 Both data have previously been analyzed separately in \cite{crash32019,crash3} (for the RCT) and in \cite{mayer2019doubly} (for the observational study) and the medical teams of both studies want to share their respective data to answer both medical and methodological questions.
-Such initiatives allow to: \modif{\modif{(1) collate the results from the observational study with the RCT findings; (2) assess the generalizability and transportability methods, considering the Traumabase as the target population, and \modif{assess} the estimators presented in this review \modif{in a real application}}}

-We first present the two data sources, treatment effect analyses and findings from these, before turning to the combined analysis in Section \ref{sec:combine-crash3-traumabase}.
-The code to reproduce all \modif{these} analyses is available on \href{https://github.com/BenedicteColnet/combine-rct-rwd-review}{Github}\footnote{\texttt{https://github.com/BenedicteColnet/combine-rct-rwd-review}}, though the medical data cannot be publicly shared for privacy \modif{concerns}.
+Such initiatives allow to: \modif{\modif{(1) collate the results from the observational study with the RCT findings; (2) assess the generalizability methods, considering the Traumabase as the target population, and \modif{assess} the estimators presented in this review \modif{in a real application.}}} We first present the two data sources, treatment effect analyses and findings from these, before turning to the combined analysis in Section \ref{sec:combine-crash3-traumabase}.
+The code to reproduce all \modif{these} analyses is available on \href{https://github.com/BenedicteColnet/combine-rct-rwd-review}{Github}\footnote{\texttt{https://github.com/BenedicteColnet/combine-rct-rwd-review}}, however the medical data cannot be publicly shared for privacy \modif{concerns}.